Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: Conclusion

 \section{Conclusion}

-In this paper, we formally define the NLQ4TSDB task.
-To facilitate evaluation, we introduced \textbf{NLQTSBench}, a hierarchical benchmark that necessitates reasoning over year-scale histories.
+In this paper, we formally define the \textbf{NLQ4TSDB} task.
+To facilitate evaluation, we introduced \textbf{NLQTSBench}, a hierarchical benchmark that necessitates reasoning over long histories.
 To address this challenge, we proposed \textbf{Sonar-TS}, a neuro-symbolic framework implementing a ``Search-Then-Verify'' pipeline.
 By orchestrating coarse-grained symbolic search and fine-grained algorithmic verification, the system effectively bridges the gap between abstract user intents and raw numerical data.
 Our experiments demonstrate that Sonar-TS successfully handles complex temporal reasoning tasks where traditional paradigms fail.
 This work serves as a foundational step toward DB-grounded time series intelligence, offering a robust baseline for future research in semantic indexing and intelligent data monitoring.
+See Appendix \ref{app:limitations} for a discussion of limitations and future work.